Child Custody Lawyers in San Diego

 One of the most difficult cases are when one parent decides to relocate to another geographical location in what we call a move away case.
 These cases are difficult because it usually means that one parent will lose frequency of in person contact with the children.
 The court must decide if the children will relocate with the moving parent or stay behind with the remaining parent.
 The courts are mandated to review a number of factors in every move away case which come from the landmark LaMusga case (pronounced la mushay), such as each parents level of contact, the age of the child, stability of current custodial plan, each parent’s willingness to encourage contact with the other parent, distance of the move, extended family support, and if the move is done in bad faith.

-We have handled numerous move away cases and know how to give you the best chance to keep your children with you.
+Our San Diego child custody lawyers have handled numerous move away cases and know how to give you the best chance to keep your children with you.

 Cases Involving Domestic Violence